JINHXu/TwitterCrawler/README.md

-## Twitter Crawler through Twitter's API
+# Twitter Crawler through Twitter's API
 _though there are issues with Twitter's API, view this [closed issue]() in Tweepy._
-### to build a small corpus and print some statistics
+### to build a small corpus and print some statistics.

 ## The functions